Number of unregistered voters 'rose 50% in 10 years'

-"It will be particularly important to have an annual canvass in early 2014 to make sure that the transition from household to individual electoral registration takes place from the best possible base."'Disaster for democracy'
+"It will be particularly important to have an annual canvass in early 2014 to make sure that the transition from household to individual electoral registration takes place from the best possible base."

 The Electoral Reform Society said the switch could mean numbers of unregistered voters "sky rocket" because of the "reckless way it's being introduced".

 Chief executive Katie Ghosh said three million people "could be disenfranchised simply for moving home"